-CHOA to begin Brookhaven campus development by end of year - Reporter Newspapers
+CHOA to begin Brookhaven campus development in January - Reporter Newspapers

 The Brookhaven City Council approved Dec.
-12 annexing some 18 acres into the city where the beginning phase of Children’s Healthcare of Atlanta massive development of some 80 acres at the I-85 and North Druid Hills Road interchange is set to begin by the end of the year.
+12 annexing some 18 acres into the city where the beginning phase of Children’s Healthcare of Atlanta massive development of some 80 acres at the I-85 and North Druid Hills Road interchange is set to begin early next year.

 CHOA will begin in the next several weeks construction of an 8-story office building and 7-story parking deck on the newly annexed property along the Northeast Expressway.
 The new construction is part of CHOA’s plans for a massive medical center complex that includes the Center for Advanced Pediatrics now under construction and a 446-bed, $1.3 billion hospital expected to be completed by 2026.